Shopify pre-orders vs Kickstarter

 4. Payment processing: Depending on your pre-order model (covered below), customers either pay immediately, accept a future charge, pay a deposit, or receive a payment link when you’re ready to charge.

 5. Order confirmation and updates: Customers receive confirmation via email.
-Throughout the pre-order period, you keep them updated on production progress and shipping timelines, either passively via a customer portal or actively via email/SMS.
+Throughout the pre-order period, you keep them updated on production progress and shipping timelines.

 6. Charges processed and product ships: When inventory arrives, any deferred charges are processed and products ship to pre-order customers.